grafana/grafana/docs/sources/features/datasources/influxdb.md

 ## Flux support

-> Starting in v7.1 grafana will execute Flux queries in addition to InfluxQL queries
+> Starting in v7.1, Grafana can execute Flux queries.

 The client supports flux running on InfluxDB 1.8+.
 See [1.8 compatibility](https://github.com/influxdata/influxdb-client-go/#influxdb-18-api-compatibility) for more details and connection details